-- Certify Section 3 Residents and Section 3 Business Concerns
+- Certify Section 3 Workers and Section 3 Business Concerns

 - Provide technical and outreach assistance

-- Notify Section 3 Residents and Section 3 Business Concerns of economic opportunities
+- Notify Section 3 Workers and Section 3 Business Concerns of economic opportunities

-Sub-recipients, developers, contractors and subcontractors on SDHC Section 3 covered contracts and projects must, to the greatest extent feasible, make a documented effort to achieve the HUD Section 3 numerical goals by awarding contracts to qualified Section 3 Business Concerns and employing qualified Section 3 Residents, if the need to award contracts and/or hire new employees.
+Sub-recipients, developers, contractors and subcontractors on SDHC Section 3 covered contracts and projects must, to the greatest extent feasible, make a documented effort to award contracts to qualified Section 3 Business Concerns and hire qualified Section 3 Workers, when there is a need to award contracts and/or hire new employees.
 Section 3 Workers are to be employed per the HUD Section 3 benchmark:

 For assistance in identifying certified Section 3 Residents and Section 3 Business Concerns, contact SDHC’s Section 3 Unit at (619) 578-7579 or [email protected]

-SDHC’s Section 3 Unit assists Section 3 Residents, individuals who are low-income and reside in the County of San Diego, in obtaining employment with SDHC, businesses performing on HUD Section 3 covered contracts or projects, and local employers.
-An eligible individual who certifies as a Section 3 Resident with SDHC is placed on a registry and is notified of employment and training opportunities.
+SDHC’s Section 3 Unit assists Section 3 Workers, individuals who are low-income and reside in the County of San Diego, in obtaining employment with SDHC, businesses performing on HUD Section 3 covered contracts or projects, and local employers.
+An eligible individual who certifies as a Section 3 Worker with SDHC is placed on a registry and is notified of employment and training opportunities.

 Contracts for Section 3 Business Concerns

 SDHC’s Section 3 Unit assists businesses that qualify as Section 3 Business Concerns in the County of San Diego to obtain contracting opportunities on HUD Section 3 covered contracts and projects.
-Section 3 Business Concerns are businesses that are:
+A Section 3 Business Concern is a businesses that is:

-- Majority-owned by low-income individuals that reside in the County of San Diego;
+- At least 51 percent owned by low-income individuals that reside in the County of San Diego; or

 An eligible business that certifies as a Section 3 Business Concern with SDHC is placed on a registry and is notified of contracting opportunities, business development workshops and conferences; and is referred to businesses who are seeking Section 3 Business Concerns.